tdwg/bdq/tg2/_review/docs/vocabularies/index.md

 ### 2.2 Vocabularies Supporting BDQ Core

-- [Test Specification Vocabulary List of Terms](../list/bdq/index.md) - this vocabulary provides definitions of terms within the namespace `https://rs.tdwg.org/bdq` (abbreviated `bdq:`), which are to be used within the specifications of the tests covered by `bdqcore:`.
+- [Test Specification Controlled Vocabulary List of Terms](../list/bdq/index.md) - this vocabulary provides definitions of terms within the namespace `https://rs.tdwg.org/bdq` (abbreviated `bdq:`), which are to be used within the specifications of the tests covered by `bdqcore:`.
 Provides values for bdqffdq:Parameter and bdqffdq:UseCase.
 - [Data Quality Dimension Controlled Vocabulary List of Terms](../list/bdqdim/index.md) - this vocabulary provides definitions of terms within the namespace `https://rs.tdwg.org/bdqdim` (abbreviated `bdqdim:`), which provides names and the preferred labels of values recommended for populating the specific term `bdqffdq:DataQualityDimension`.
 - [Data Quality Criteria Controlled Vocabulary List of Terms](../list/bdqcrit/index.md) - this vocabulary provides definitions of terms within the namespace `https://rs.tdwg.org/bdqcrit` (abbreviated `bdqcrit:`), which provides names and the preferred labels of values recommended for populating the specific term `bdqffdq:Criterion`.
 - [Data Quality Enhancement Controlled Vocabulary List of Terms](../list/bdqenh/index.md) - this vocabulary provides definitions of terms within the namespace `https://rs.tdwg.org/bdqenh` (abbreviated `bdqenh:`), which provides names and the preferred labels of values recommended for populating the specific term `bdqffdq:Enhancement`.